Skip to main content

 • “It's a fun concept, not nearly as cool as Creeper World 4 and doesn't really have much replay value.”

-• “Weakest game in the series by far, missions are boring.
-Being limited with ships and AC makes any replayability close to none (not counting leveling editor).”
+• “Weakest game in the series by far, missions are boring, like others said being limited with ships and AC makes any replayability close to none (not counting level editor).”

 • humor